budimanjojo/dotfiles-installer/README.md

 To update Vim plugins, simply do `:PlugUpdate` in your vim.
 For Coc extensions, you don't have to do anything.
 It will update by itself everyday.

 ## Customization
-To customize your Zshrc, put your custom zsh file inside `$ZSH_CUSTOM` folder.
-For example, your custom alias in `~/.oh-my-zsh/custom/alias.zsh`.
+**ZSH**

+In normal oh-my-zsh install, you can customize your `~/.zshrc` and your `$ZSH_CUSTOM` folder, but this install script needs to make small changes for FZF and COC Vim to work.
+So, please don't edit your ~/.zshrc manually, but edit the files inside `$ZSH_CUSTOM` instead.
+This install script will put in 4 files for you to customize:
+- `$ZSH_CUSTOM/general.zsh` contains your own general settings for oh-my-zsh
+- `$ZSH_CUSTOM/alias.zsh` contains your own aliases for oh-my-zsh
+- `$ZSH_CUSTOM/looks.zsh` contains oh-my-zsh theme and its settings
+- `$ZSH_CUSTOM/plugs.zsh` contains oh-my-zsh plugins and its settings

+**Vim**

 For Vimrc, currently it is not possible to customize without forking this repo yet.
 But it is in our planning list to provide a better way to customize your custom config file.
 ## To do
 - [ ] Better way to use custom configs
 - [ ] Use separate files instead of one vimrc
-- [ ] Better way to handle custom Powerlevel9k settings
+- [x] Better way to handle custom Powerlevel9k settings
 - [ ] Include Tmux config